ray-project/ray/doc/source/ray-air/key-concepts.rst

 Trainers
 --------

 Trainers are wrapper classes around third-party training frameworks such as XGBoost and Pytorch.
-They are built to help integrate with core Ray actors (for distribution), Ray Tune, and Ray Datasets.
+They are built to help integrate with core Ray actors (for distribution), Ray Tune, and Ray Data.

 See the documentation on :ref:`Trainers <air-trainers>`.